 6 Creative Ways to Serve Beer at Your Wedding

-From whiskey barrels and canoes to more traditional vintage bar carts, match your drink presentation with your wedding style.
+From whiskey barrels and canoes to more traditional vintage bar carts, match your drink presentation with your wedding style or theme.
+We're obsessing over this lit-up rowboat filled with ice and beers that's paired with a basket of koozies—perfect for a nautical or waterfront wedding.

 3. Class Up the Keg

 Looking for a fun weekend activity?
-Brewing your own beer isn't particularly difficult and multiple breweries sell beer-making kits now so you can customize the taste to meet your palette.
+Brewing your own beer isn't particularly difficult, and multiple breweries sell beer-making kits now so you can customize the taste to meet your palette.
 Not your thing?
 Some breweries also offer packages for couples to have a taste consultation and hands-on brewing session.
-The Four Points by Sheraton LAX offers a “Hoppily Ever After" package for two at Enegren Brewing Co. in L.A. and you walk away with 30 gallons of beer for your wedding!
-(Hint: Custom brewed beers are also a great idea for cute favors or groomsmen gifts.)
+The Four Points by Sheraton LAX also offers a "Hoppily Ever After" package for two at Enegren Brewing Co. in Los Angeles, and you walk away with 30 gallons of beer for your wedding!
+(Hint: Custom-brewed beers are also a great idea for cute favors or groomsmen gifts.)
+And instead of your typical beer options, you can always consider more artisanal brews (maybe from a popular local brewery) like an IPA or stout.

 5. Serve Up a Shandy

-6. Accessorize Your Table with a Beer Centerpiece
+6. Decorate Your Table With a Beer Centerpiece